 Who Am I?

-My name is Hektor and I’ve been building affiliate websites since I was 15 years old.
-I am currently 20 years old, live in Stockholm and work as an SEO-consultant.
+My name is Hektor, and I’ve been building affiliate websites since I was 15 (currently 20 years old, live in Stockholm, Sweden).

-For your information: This guide is not targeted towards those that don’t know how to set up a WordPress site.
-There are plenty of guides for this on the web in case you have no idea how to set up a simple WordPress site.
+For your information: This guide is not targeted towards those that don’t know how to set up a simple site.
+There are plenty of guides for this on the web in case you have no idea how to set up a simple site.

-If you know how to set up a simple WordPress site, continue on!
+If you know how to set up a simple site, continue on!

 To help the beginners getting stuck here: